John Nalbone: Minnesota Vikings

-Denver Broncos
+Denver Broncos (first stint)

 Nalbone was signed to the Denver Broncos practice squad on October 20.
 His practice squad contract expired at the conclusion of the season.

 Philadelphia Eagles

 Nalbone was signed to a future contract by the Philadelphia Eagles on January 11, 2011.
 He was waived on August 3.

 Cincinnati Bengals

 He was claimed off waivers by the Cincinnati Bengals on August 4, 2011.
 He was waived on September 3.

 Denver Broncos (second stint)

-The Denver Broncos signed him to their practice squad on September 20, 2011, only to be released on September 23.
+The Broncos signed him to their practice squad on September 20, 2011, only to be released on September 23.